ongres/stackgres/doc/content/en/04-administration-guide/10-replication/01-replication-modes/05-strict-sync-all/_index.md

 title: Strict Synchronous All Replication Mode
 weight: 5
 url: /administration/replication/modes/strict-sync-all
-description: This section describes the involved steps and concepts under the Stackgres strict sync all option.
+description: This section describes the involved steps and concepts of the strict sync all replication mode.
 ---

-The Stackgres `replication.mode` *strict-sync-all* option instructs Stackgres to create or convert all cluster members as synchronous replicas and enables at the same time the Patroni `synchronous_mode_strict`.
-This is a fusion of the `strict-all` and `sync-all` SG options and the cluster works with the highest HA possible in Postgres.
+The `replication.mode` *strict-sync-all* option allow to create or convert all cluster members as synchronous replicas and enables at the same time the Patroni `synchronous_mode_strict`.
+This is a combination of the `strict-all` and `sync-all` replication modes and the cluster works with the highest HA possible in Postgres.

 ## Setting up a Cluster with Strict-sync-all replica

-To follow the Stackgres essentials, adding the option is quite simple.
-Let's watch the example.
+Setting this replication mode is quite simple.
+Here is an example.

 ```yaml
 cat << EOF | kubectl apply -f -